larissapalethorpe/larissapalethorpe.github.io/index.md

 I have teaching and supervision experience across undergraduate and postgraduate levels in astronomy, astrophysics, astrobiology, and data analysis.
 My teaching focuses on quantitative skills, scientific programming, and research-led learning.

-I am an Associate Fellow of Advance HE (AFHEA), recognising my commitment to effective teaching and learning in higher education.
+I am an <a href="/assets/Larissa%20Palethorpe%20-%20Certification%20-%20Larissa%20Palethorpe%20-%20Associate%20Fellowship.pdf" target="_blank">Associate Fellow of Advance HE (AFHEA)</a>, recognising my commitment to effective teaching and learning in higher education.

 ### Teaching